Flops and Clusters in the Homological Minimal Model Program: Stability and Mutation

 In this section we relate stability and mutation, then use this together with the Homological MMP (proved in \ref{run MMP general}) to give results in GIT, specifically regarding chamber decompositions and later in \S\ref{CI subsection} the Craw--Ishii conjecture.

-Throughout, we use the language of King stability \cite{King} since it brings some advantages, but we could use the language of Bridgeland stability instead.
-After first proving general moduli--tracking results in \S\ref{stability through mutation}, running Figure~\ref{Fig2} over all possibilities and tracking all the moduli back then computes for us part of the Bridgeland stability manifold, for any fixed minimal model.
-This by itself is not so remarkable, but we prove in \S\ref{chamber red to surface subsection} that mutation is preserved under generic hyperplane section, which in effect means (in \S\ref{calculate chamber subsection}) that the chamber decomposition reduces to knitting on ADE surface singularities, which is very easy to calculate.
+After first proving general moduli--tracking results in \S\ref{stability through mutation}, running Figure~\ref{Fig2} over all possibilities and tracking all the moduli back then computes the full GIT chamber decomposition.
+We further prove in \S\ref{chamber red to surface subsection} that mutation is preserved under generic hyperplane section, which in effect means (in \S\ref{calculate chamber subsection}) that the chamber decomposition reduces to knitting on ADE surface singularities, which is very easy to calculate.
 Amongst other things, this observation can be used to prove the braiding of flops in dimension three \cite{DW3}.